-At each site, in addition to the gill nets, staff utilized a boat-mounted electrofisher to collect fish.
-SALG staff conducted electrofishing activities during daylight and nighttime hours, using pulsed direct current (Smith Root 7.5 GPP electrofishing system settings: 4-6 amps, 60 pulses per second [pps], low range, 80% duty cycle) to stun fish that crossed the electric field in the water in front of the boat.
+The SALG staff utilized a boat-mounted electrofisher to collect fish.
+SALG staff conducted electrofishing activities during daylight hours, using pulsed direct current (Smith Root 7.5 GPP electrofishing system settings: 6.0-6.5 amps, 60 pulses per second [pps], low range, 70% duty cycle) to stun fish that crossed the electric field in the water in front of the boat.
 Staff used dip nets over the bow of the boat to retrieve stunned fish, netting only fish pre-selected as target samples.
 Staff immediately stored retrieved samples on wet ice in large coolers to ensure interim preservation.
-Following completion of electrofishing at a selected sampling site, SALG staff placed the fish in individual, labeled mesh bags to keep separate the samples collected from different sites.

-SALG staff processed fish at the TPWD Inland Fisheries District 2C office in San Marcos, TX.
+SALG staff processed fish onsite at Hills Lake.
 Each sample was weighed to the nearest gram using an electronic scale; total length (tip of nose to tip of tail fin) was measured to the nearest millimeter.
 After weighing and measuring a sample, staff prepared filleted skin-off fillets from the sample on a cutting board covered with aluminum foil, changing the foil between each sample.
 Prior to preparing each sample, distilled water was used to clean the fillet knife.
 Staff then double-wrapped the fillet or fillets in fresh aluminum foil, placing each wrapped fillet(s) in a clean pre-labeled plastic freezer bag.
 The specimens were stored on wet ice in insulated chests until further processing.
 At the end of the week's sampling, The SALG staff transported tissue samples on wet ice to headquarters in Austin, TX, where the samples were temporarily stored at -5° Fahrenheit (-20° Celsius) in a locked freezer, the key to which is accessible only to approved SALG staff members.